 The Local Government Act 2003 gave local authorities in England & Wales the power to approve the formation of a BID (if local businesses agree) and to collect the BID levy that will fund improvements.

-The person or organisation liable to pay the business rates for the property is liable to pay the BID levy if the property has a rateable value of £40,000 or more.
-Where a property is occupied this will be the occupier.
-For empty hereditaments this will normally be the leaseholder or the property owner.
+The person or organization liable to pay the business rates for the property is also responsible for paying the BID levy if the property has a rateable value of £40,000 or more.
+For occupied properties, this will be the occupier.
+For empty properties, this will typically be the leaseholder or the property owner.

-In the current term to 31 March 2026 it is calculated annually using the 2017 rateable value of the property and no account is taken of future rating revaluations unless a property appears for the first time in a future rating list.
+The levy is calculated annually using the 2017 rateable value of the property for this current BID term, which runs until 31 March 2026.
+Future rating revaluations are not considered unless a property appears for the first time in a future rating list.

-An annual bill is issued in April for the period 1 April to 31 March.
+An annual bill is issued in April for the period from 1 April to 31 March.

-Once balloted the term of the BID runs for a maximum of five years.
-The BID must seek a renewal ballot to carry on its activities into a further term.
-Sheffield BID's current second term is 1 April 2021 to 31 March 2026.
+Once balloted, the term of the BID runs for a maximum of five years.
+To continue its activities beyond this period, the BID must seek a renewal ballot or propose a new business plan through a new ballot.
+Sheffield BID is in its second term which runs from 1 April 2021 to 31 March 2026.

 In accordance with the Business Improvement Districts (England) Regulations 2004, the Council is by law the billing authority for any BID in Sheffield, which means it is responsible for the collection of BID levies.
 It is not responsible for providing the BID services because there is an independent accountable delivery body - Sheffield City Centre BID Limited ("Sheffield BID").

-BIDs can set a minimum threshold to ensure the number of hereditaments to be included is manageable, and that hereditaments do not include non-trading entities (e.g. cashpoints, radio masts, telephone boxes etc.).
+BIDs can set a minimum threshold to ensure the number of liable premises is manageable and to exclude non-trading entities.
 Sheffield BID is mindful of the hereditaments that are excluded, particularly where small businesses in key streets make up the fabric of a community, but voluntary levies paid directly to Sheffield BID through associate membership is an option for businesses below the threshold.

-Yes.
-BID legislation allows BIDs to set a maximum amount that any levy payer will pay.
-On a single property the maximum payment for the Sheffield BID is £18,000 and for those businesses operating multiple hereditaments using the same trading name and whose annual combined BID levy liability exceeds £40,000 will have their total contribution capped at this sum.
+Yes, BID legislation allows BIDs to set a maximum amount that any levy payer will pay.
+For Sheffield BID, the maximum payment for a single property is £18,000.
+For businesses operating multiple properties under the same trading name, if their annual combined BID levy liability exceeds £40,000, their total contribution is capped at this amount.

 Yes.
-Sheffield City Council and the public bodies must pay the levy on hereditaments within the BID area for which they are liable to pay business rates.
+Sheffield City Council and the public bodies must pay the levy on premises within the BID area for which they are liable to pay business rates.

 No. The BID is legally binding on all eligible business ratepayers in the BID area.

-Businesses occupying hereditaments with a rateable value of £40,000 or more pay the BID levy.
-Hereditaments classified for business rate purposes as schools or hotels are exempt from the BID levy.
+Businesses occupying premises with a rateable value of £40,000 or more pay the BID levy.
+Premises classified for business rate purposes as hospitals, schools or hotels are exempt from the BID levy.
 Please see the 2021-2026 BID prospectus for details of the governing BID rules for the current term.

-No. By law the services provided by a BID must be additional services not already provided by the Council, or enhancements to existing services.
+No. By law a BID must provide either additional services not already provided by the Council, or it must provide enhancements to existing services.

 The BID levy is a charge payable by law and not a payment for services received.
 If you have an enquiry about how you can benefit directly from BID services, please get in touch with the BID office.